walterhiggins/WMPJS/book-outline.md

 [AUTHOR NOTE: Image Source and Licensing http://commons.wikimedia.org/wiki/File:2010-06-11_CSM%26LM.jpg]

-@@figure nasa-apollo-modules.jpg Appollo 13 Modules.
+@@figure nasa-apollo-modules.jpg Apollo Spacecraft Modules.
 Image Courtesy of NASA.

 Modular systems are good when programming.
 They're good because modules can be combined together to form larger systems.
 Modules usually perform a set of related functions to serve a single purpose.
-So for example, in the diagram above the lunar lander module was only used to land on the moon.
+So for example, in Figure @@figref{nasa-apollo-modules.jpg} the Lunar Lander module was only used to land on the moon.
 That was its only purpose.
-Similarly, when writing JavaScript modules, it's considered good practice to have the module serve a single purpose.
-If you're interested in learning more about modules check out the CommonJS website http://www.commonjs.org/specs/modules/1.0/ for more information.
-We'll learn some more about modules throughout this book.
+Similarly, when writing JavaScript modules, it's considered good practice to have each module serve a single purpose.
+We'll learn more about modules throughout this book.
+If you're interested in exploring the CommonJS modules specification, check out the CommonJS website http://www.commonjs.org/specs/modules/1.0/ for more information.

 ### Using Modules
 Getting back to our earlier problem -- how do we use the new dice.js module we just created?
 Remember earlier we learned about the special 'exports' variable which is used to expose private variables for use by others?
 Well you may be wondering how we get at variables exposed in this way.
 Fortunately there's a special function called 'require()' which lets us do just that.
 The *require()* function is the counterpart to the *exports* variable.
 In the dice.js file  we use 'exports' to say "here's some of my code you can use", and we use require() to say "Hey I'd like to use the code in the 'dice' module".